Algorithm – method for tracing predictable patterns

 This is the technique Google search, Facebook and other social media websites uses today to understand the behavior of their users and hopefully convert that into advertisement revenue or create emotional hooks by customizing user experience thereby making the user feel special.

 The algorithms used for this purpose rely on the factor that we are all computer people, programmed to live our lives by faithfully following preset patterns.
 In the daily grind of our lives dictated to the final second by our own invention of time keeping, these search-algorithms are more successful than ever.

 Let’s be capricious from time to time and confuse the mindless dots and dashes micro-analyzed by invisible people who pretend not to invade our privacy.

-Google-search for things that has no relevance in our lives.
+Google-search for things that has no relevance to our lives.
 Try to learn something new in the process.
-If you hate math, visit websites that teach math and learn something new, there by breaking out of your familiar pattern.
+If you hate math, visit websites that teaches math and learn something new, there by breaking out of your familiar pattern.
 If you don’t like fiction, go online and buy a work of classic literature such as, “One Hundred Years of Solitude”, by Gabriel García Márquez and learn about Úrsula Buendía’s resourcefulness and why societies that live in isolation for one hundred years are bound to perish.

-Change your birthday on Facebook every month and celebrate a birthday each month instead of one per year.
+Change your birthday on Facebook every month and celebrate one birthday per month instead of one per year.
 Post pictures of people from history books and tell everyone that you are a member of some royal family.
 Change your name to reflect a different ethnicity every day.
 Let the algorithm go nuts, trying to figure out your skin color: red, blue, white, black, green, brown, grey, indigo, violet.